Ram Pothineni

-Ram Pothineni (born 15 May 1988) is an Indian actor who primarily works in Telugu films.
-He made his acting debut with the box office success Devadasu (2006), for which he won Filmfare Award for Best Male Debut – South.
-He has two Filmfare Award South and one SIIMA Awards to his credit.
+Ram Pothineni (born on 15 May 1988) is an Indian actor who primarily works in Telugu films.
+Known for his energetic screen presence, he earned one Filmfare Award and one SIIMA Award for his work.

-Post his debut, he starred in the commercial and critical success, Ready (2008).
-This was followed by a series of commercial failures, before success with Kandireega (2011).
-Pothineni's other notable works include Pandaga Chesko (2015), Nenu Sailaja (2016), Vunnadhi Okate Zindagi (2017), Hello Guru Prema Kosame (2018), iSmart Shankar (2019) and Red (2021).
+Pothineni made his acting debut with the box office success Devadasu (2006), for which he won the Filmfare Award for Best Male Debut – South.
+He achieved his breakthrough in 2008 with the action comedy Ready (2008).
+Pothineni continued to establish himself as a leading man with critical and commercial successes such as Maska (2009), Kandireega (2011), Pandaga Chesko (2015), Nenu Sailaja (2016), Hello Guru Prema Kosame (2018), iSmart Shankar (2019), and Red (2021).

+Beyond his film career, Pothineni endorses many products and is a brand ambassador for Garnier.

 Early life

 Ram Pothineni was born on 15 May 1988, in Hyderabad, to Murali Pothineni.
 He is the nephew of Telugu film producer, Sravanthi Ravi Kishore.
 Actor Sharwanand is his cousin.
 His family hails from Vijayawada, Andhra Pradesh.

 Career

 Debut and early career (2006–2010)

-Pothineni first appeared in Tamil language short film Adayaalam (2002) where he played an 18-year old drug addict.
-He then made his theatrical debut in 2006 with Devadasu.
+Pothineni first appeared with his theatrical debut in 2006 with Devadasu.
 His second film, Jagadam opposite Isha Sahani was directed by Sukumar.
 He then appeared in Ready alongside Genelia D'Souza directed by Srinu Vaitla which was a commercial success.
-In 2009, he had two releases, Maska and Ganesh: Just Ganesh.
-In 2010, Pothineni had only one release, Rama Rama Krishna Krishna, produced by Dil Raju and directed by Srivaas.
+In 2009, he had two releases, Maska and Ganesh.

+In 2010, Pothineni had only one release, Rama Rama Krishna Krishna, produced by Dil Raju and directed by Sriwass.